-You can enjoy it tossed through some pasta with salted anchovies, or as a spread on crackers.
-If you have a nice bottle of malbec and a tub of this tapenade then your night is well and truly sorted.
+You can enjoy it tossed through some pasta with salted anchovies, or spread on fresh bread or crackers.
+If you have a nice bottle of Malbec and a tub of this tapenade then your night is well and truly sorted.

 Ingredients: